stefanvoegelisrf/digit/06/index.md

 **Tools** are used by hand.
 If we add a **motor**, we can call it a **machine**.
 If we **control** the machine **automatically**, we have an **automat**.
 Automats have a **fixed control structure** which is dependent on the **state** of the automat.
 The fixed control structure can be shown as a construction diagram.
 What differentiates the automat from the computer is that the computer is **programmable**.
 When adding a **body**, we are talking about a robot.
 The body is defined by having **sensors** and **actors**.
 The body does not need to be physical.
 Through the body, the roboter has **agency** and also some sort of **intelligence**.

+### Trivial automat according to [Von Förster](https://de.wikipedia.org/wiki/Heinz_von_Foerster)

+A trivial automat is defined as:
+- independent of the past
+- can be defined by analysis
+- can be defined by synthesis
+- is predictable

+### Non-trivial automat according to [Von Förster](https://de.wikipedia.org/wiki/Heinz_von_Foerster)

+A non-trivial automat is defined as:
+- having inner state
+- is dependent of the past
+- can't be defined by analysis
+- is defined by synthesis
+- can't be predicted(blackbox)